stonepros/stone/doc/rbd/rbd-snapshot.rst

 	rbd snap purge rbd/foo

-.. index:: Ceph Block Device; snapshot layering
+.. index:: Stone Block Device; snapshot layering

 Layering
 ========

-Ceph supports the ability to create many copy-on-write (COW) clones of a block device snapshot.
-Snapshot layering enables Ceph block device clients to create images very quickly.
+Stone supports the ability to create many copy-on-write (COW) clones of a block device snapshot.
+Snapshot layering enables Stone block device clients to create images very quickly.
 For example, you might create a block device image with a Linux VM written to it; then, snapshot the image, protect the snapshot, and create as many copy-on-write clones as you like.
 A snapshot is read-only,